Towards Real Time Control of Water Engineering with Nonlinear Hyperbolic Partial Differential Equations: Formal Problem Statement and Assumptions

 \subsubsection{On Control of Hyperbolic PDEs}

 Optimal control of hyperbolic conservation laws differs fundamentally from the elliptic and parabolic cases, primarily because even entropy solutions of hyperbolic PDEs exhibit finite-speed propagation and naturally develop discontinuities (shocks, rarefactions) in finite time.
-Even for smooth data and smooth controls, the mapping $(v,z)\mapsto u$ is not classically differentiable: the dominant effect of a control perturbation is frequently a shift of shock locations rather than a smooth variation of the state.
+Even in the case of smooth data and continuous controls (and considering relaxations or switching interpretations of the discrete controls $z$), the mapping $(v,z)\mapsto u$ is not classically differentiable: the dominant effect of a control perturbation is frequently a shift of shock locations rather than a smooth variation of the state.
 Hence, the standard control-to-state derivative fails, and sensitivity analysis must be performed in weak or measure-valued topologies.
+This distinction underlies many of the algorithmic and analytical challenges discussed throughout Section~2, and we therefore focus here on the features that are specific to hyperbolic and parabolic-hyperbolic dynamics.

 A general controlled hyperbolic conservation law in conservative form reads

 where $u$ is the conserved quantity, $F(u)$ is the nonlinear flux, and $S(u,v,z)$ encodes interior or boundary actuation through the continuous control $v$ and binary control $z$.
 The conservative formulation is essential, as it provides the correct weak (entropy) solution concept and the Rankine--Hugoniot relations governing shock propagation.